When is enough, enough? Part 3

 To illustrate my concerns I stood on a bare knob and took pictures in all directions.
 Here is what I saw:

-Most of what can be seen is wormwood sage and marestail; go down the hill and we can add canada thistle, tall waterhemp and a variety of other weed species.
+Most of what can be seen are invasive weeds: wormwood sage and marestail; go down the hill and we can add canada thistle, tall waterhemp and a variety of other weed species.
 Native perennial density varies from one plant per square foot down to one plant per 50 square feet.
 By any objective measurement this substantial part of the restoration truly does suck.
 What can be done?

 Well, to begin with we have now seeded this area three more times in addition to the first seeding.
 We pulled a spreader over all of it last November, and then again about the first of May.
 Since then I (with some help from a couple hard working young women who are helping my wife and I out this summer) have spread supplemental grass and forb seed by hand over most of the area.
 Every time I think I am done I find myself ready to turn around to buy and gather more seed before I finish the thought.
 On these gravelly hills I have one more year to augment the seed bank and hopefully add some substance and depth to the restoration.
 There is still a place at the table, open spots for seedlings to colonize.
 In the valleys the weeds are thicker and more competitive, but I still hope that there is room there as well for seed spread later this year to have a chance.
 The fallback position is to start over, and with $500-600 per acre and countless hours of seed gathering invested I am not ready to do that.
 I also hope to get out there with a sprayer on the ATV to start doing some targeted control, though I know how difficult that will be.
 One can go crazy trying to control weeds in a situation like this.
 And finally, I will soon have a neighbor go across this with a mower.